Higher-Stark/JOS/lab1/notes.md

 #### Exercise 13

 `test_backtrace` push 32 bytes onto the stack each time.
-The 32 bytes are return address, saved $ebp, arguments and some temporary variables.
+The 32 bytes are return address, saved %ebp, arguments and some temporary variables.

 #### Exercise 15